 I was unbelievably nervous.
 Understandably.

-But even more critical, is that he is also a good copy-editor.
-He is one of these perfectionists who can get annoyed with obvious mistakes.
+He is also one of these perfectionists who can get annoyed with obvious mistakes.
 I knew he would find every missing period, every extra comma - and any inappropriate word.

 Whereas I am the exact opposite - I worry about concepts, story lines and factual accuracy - who cares about commas.....